-\ newDemocracy is an independent, non-partisan research and development organisation.
-We aim to discover, develop, demonstrate, and promote complementary alternatives which will restore trust in public decision making.
-These R&D notes are discoveries and reflections that we are documenting in order to share what we learn and stimulate further research and development.
+^{} newDemocracy is an independent, non-partisan research and development organisation.
+We aim to discover, develop, demonstrate, and promote complementary alternatives which will restore trust in public decision-making.
+These R&D notes are discoveries and reflections that we are documenting to share what we learn and stimulate further research and development.

-Enhancing citizen jurors' critical thinking capacity
+Enhancing people's critical thinking skills